openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

 Scale targets:

-* 20,000 ip destinations
+* 20,000 IPv4/IPv6 destinations
 * 1,000 vlans
 * 1,000 policer rates
-* 'n' token buckets / policer instantiations
+* 20,000 token buckets / policer instantiations

 For example, "scale profile A" could be:

 * 20 ip destinations * 1,000 vlans = 20,000 'flows'
 * Each ingress vlan has 10 policers = 10,000 'token buckets'
-* The 20 ip destinations are split evenly between the policers
+* The 20 ip destinations are split evenly between the 10 policers
 * Each policer is assigned rate limits matching one of 800 different possible limits between 1Gbps to 400Gbps in 0.5Gbps increments

 For example, "scale profile B" could be:

 * 200 ip destinations * 100 vlans = 20,000 'flows'
 * Each ingress vlan has 4 policers = 4,000 'token buckets'
-* The 200 ip destinations are split evenly between the policers
+* The 200 ip destinations are split evenly between the 4 policers
 * Each policer is assigned rate limits matching one of 800 different possible limits between 1Gbps to 400Gbps in 0.5Gbps increments

 Note that inner IP address space is reused / overlapping between network-instances.